 - From the second cohort, six people have secured work in the marine sector and two are getting job search support

-- By the end of the latest course, 7 out of the 10 participants had already received offers of employment in the fishing industry
+- By the end of the third cohort in March 2022, 70 per cent of participants had already received offers of employment in the fishing industry

 Dates for the next training course

-The third training course will take place in July 2022 and will last three weeks.
+The next training course will take place on 26 February 2024 and will last three weeks.

 How to apply